 - Register on the CMBL and HUB (if applicable)

 - Market your business with current qualifications, website, business cards, brochures, etc.

 - Be responsible and responsive on time for customer's requests.

-- Get involved in Small, Minority and Women Business Trade Organizations and Development Centers and TASSCC
+- Get involved in Small, Minority and Women Business Trade Organizations and Development Centers

 - Network, Network and Network!

 Each state agency (including institutions of higher education) that considers entering into a contract with an expected value of $100,000 or more shall, before the agency solicits bids, proposals, offers, or other applicable expressions of interest, determine whether subcontracting opportunities are probable under the contract.

 If subcontracting opportunities are probable, each state agency's invitation for bids or other purchase solicitation documents for construction, professional services, other services, and commodities with an expected value of $100,000 or more shall state that probability and require a HUB Subcontracting Plan (HSP).

 The HUB Department provides vendors four (4) opportunities for HSP training and/guidance: